zedlopez/ifm/Writing with Inform.md

 Example: ** We Must Perform a Quirkafleeg - Ducking to avoid arrows as one proceeds east across battlements.
 ```

 Again, there must be a skipped line before and after.
 The row of asterisks must be \*, \*\*, \*\*\* or \*\*\*\*, just as in the main documentation, which we should follow on all points of style.
 The rest of the line contains the title, a hyphen, and then the description.
-The title should be given with Each Word except Prepositions and Similar Things Capitalized, while the description should look like a sentence, and end with a full stop.
+The title should be given with Each Word except Prepositions and Similar Things Capitalised, while the description should look like a sentence, and end with a full stop.

 The text of the example follows, of course, and continues until the end of the file, or the next "Example:" line, whichever comes first.